 Michigan is one of the greatest states for public golf.
-It boasts a combination of excellent high-end and affordable options for the golf nut.
+It boasts a combination of excellent high-end courses and plenty of affordable options for the golf nut.

 Requirements:

-Perhaps the most underrated and affordable golf trip is in the Grand Rapids area.
-Destination resorts are fantastic but secluded and often difficult to get to.
+Perhaps the most underrated and affordable golf trip is the Grand Rapids area.
+Destination resorts are fantastic, but can be secluded and often difficult to get to.
 Grand Rapids has an airport and a city filled with restaurants and breweries to choose from.
 It’s also home to three designs from one of the world’s most underappreciated modern architects, Mike DeVries.

 Pilgrim’s Run Golf Club – Mike DeVries – Pierson, MI